Larry Bird: Coaching and executive careers

-In 2003, Bird was hired as the Pacers' president of basketball operations.
-After the 2011–2012 NBA season, Bird was named NBA Executive of the Year, becoming the only man in NBA history to win the NBA MVP, Coach of the Year and Executive of the Year.
-On June 27, 2012, a day before the 2012 NBA draft, Bird and the Pacers announced that they would be parting ways; Bird said that health issues were among the reasons for his departure.
+In 2003, Bird was hired as the Indiana Pacers' president of basketball operations.
+One of Bird's first acts as Pacers president was to replace Isiah Thomas with Rick Carlisle as head coach, due to the team's underachievement under Thomas.
+From 2006 onwards, Bird overhauled the roster by trading away veterans while making savvy draft picks, since the Pacers were a small-market team that could not chase expensive free agents.
+After the 2011–2012 NBA season, when the Pacers secured the No. 3 seed in the East and had the fifth-best record (42–24) in the league, Bird was named NBA Executive of the Year, becoming the only man in NBA history to win the NBA MVP, Coach of the Year, and Executive of the Year.
+On the day before the 2012 NBA draft, Bird and the Pacers announced that they would be parting ways; he said that health issues were among the reasons for his departure.
 Bird returned to the Pacers as president of basketball operations in 2013.
 He stepped down again in 2017, but stayed with the team in an advisory capacity.
-He continued to serve as an advisor until July, 2022, when he "stepped back from maintaining an active role with the Indiana Pacers".
+Bird continued to serve as an advisor until July 2022, when he "stepped back from maintaining an active role with the Indiana Pacers."
+Nearly a year later in June 2023, it was announced that the Pacers re-hired Bird to serve as a consultant.
+As of 2025, Larry Bird still holds his position as a consultant for the Indiana Pacers.
+Larry has recently been noted as "disappearing" from the sport.
+One reason according to him, is not being in a front-facing role such as a head coach, means that he doesn't have to face public scrutiny, something he has noted before.
+He stated in 2016, "Sometimes my job really sucks."